-Definition 4-1: We have for a service s:
+Definition 5.1 We have for a given service s:

-- failed is not a termination state of $s \Leftrightarrow s$ is retriable - compensated is a termination state of $s \Leftrightarrow s$ is compensatable
+- failed is not a termination state of s iff s is retriable - compensated is a termination state of s iff s is compensatable

-From the state transition diagram, we can also derive some simple rules:

-- The states failed, completed and canceled can only be reached if the service is in the state active. - The state compensated can only be reached if the service is in the state completed.
-The state aborted can only be reached if the service is in the state initial.
+From the state transition diagram, we can also derive some simple rules.
+The states failed, completed and canceled can only be reached if the service is in the state active.
+The state compensated can only be reached if the service is in the state completed.
+The state aborted can only be reached if the service is in the state completed.
+The state aborted can only be reached if the service is in the state completed.